Unrealized capital gains tax: This is the plan Elon Musk and other billionaires don’t like

 So what do Biden and most Democrats want to do?

-As The Wall Street Journal explains, the Dems want to change the way assets are considered from a tax perspective.
+As The Wall Street Journal (WSJ) explains, the Dems want to change the way assets are considered from a tax perspective.
 They want to make assets owned by the ultra-rich taxable just like income is for ordinary people.
 In other words, they want to tax billionaires’ unrealized (not sold yet) capital.
 As the WSJ explains, this new unrealized capital gains tax would look at the value of the asset on January 1 and then again on December 31 of the same year.
 If a billionaire’s real estate property, for example, went from being worth $5 billion on January 1 to being worth $6.5 billion on December 31, the billionaire would be taxed on that $1.5 billion increase in value even if they did not sell the property.

 And this new tax plan would not affect ordinary Americans in any way—even those that own stocks or homes they don’t sell.
 In order for you to be affected by this new tax plan, you would need to make at least $100 million three years in a row or have a net worth of $1 billion or more.
 The WSJ estimates the new tax plan would impact fewer than 1,000 people—all of them exceedingly wealthy.